nhayward/revpit/user/pages/03.annual-contest/02.how-to-submit/default.md

 ###### **Please make sure you use the correct email address when submitting.
 This is the only way editors will be able to contact you regarding your submission materials.**

-The link will become active on **April 10th, 2021 at 9:00am EST **and remain open until **11:59pm on April 11th, 2021**.
+The link will become active on **April 10th, 2021 at 12:00pm EST/EDT **and remain open until **11:59pm on April 11th, 2021**.

-If you need accommodations for the submission window due to disability, religion, or other special considerations, please contact us via email.
+If you need accommodations for the submission window due to disability, religion, or other special circumstances that create a significant barrier to submitting, please check the [FAQ page](https://reviseresub.com/faq) for more details.

 [![](RevPitSubmitButton.jpg)]()

 **Step 1:** Browse the participating editor bios and select your top TWO choices and ONE alternate.
+We also have an accessible spreadsheet that breaks down which age categories and genres the editors are accepting to help you narrow down your choices.
+You can access the [Editor MSWL spreadsheet](https://reviseresub.com/annual-contest/editor-mswl-spreadsheet) here.

 **Step 2:** Fill in the blanks with your personal info.